 Seeing more studies of vaping is great, we welcome research.
 But we need a balanced debate on the relative risk of e-cigarettes in comparison to combustible cigarettes, and once again, since bad news attracts more clicks and sells more papers, a very unhealthy bias has appeared in every major news item we have read.
 It is simply not reflective of the findings of the report.
 The consequence of such negative headlines must surely be that fewer smokers will make the life changing decision to switch to vaping.

-We can only hope is that it doesn’t reverse the decisions of people who may have made the switch from cigarettes to vaping – and if anyone does ask you, the news articles quite simply got it wrong in this case.
+We can only hope is that it doesn’t reverse the decisions of people who may have made the switch from cigarettes to vaping to quit smoking– and if anyone does ask you, the news articles quite simply got it wrong in this case, vaping doesn’t cause lung damage.